QEF/SternheimerGW/test-suite/overview.md

 The following SGW features are tested by this case

 * evaluate the dielectric function on the imaginary axis
+* use the direct solver to determine the dielectric constant
 * full frequency integration using Pade approximation to interpolate
 * obtain the Green's function on the real axis
 * obtain the Green's function on the imaginary axis